QGIS-Contribution/QGIS-ResourceSharing/NOTES.rst

   collections``/<collections registry name>/rscripts

-will be imported into the default
+in a resource sharing repository will be imported into the default R script folder ``rscripts``, that is located in the QGIS Processing user folder (``.local/share/QGIS/QGIS3/profile/default/processing`` on Ubuntu).

-  processing/rscripts

-folder in user QGIS directory.
 If that directory is in the Proccessing R Provider
 ``R scripts folder`` path, the scripts will become available in the Processing Toolbox under R.

-The "QGIS Resources Sharing Repository" (https://github.com/qgis/QGIS-Resources) contains the QGIS 2 online R scripts (``qgis_rscripts`` - *QGIS R script collection*), and serves as a demonstion.
+The "QGIS Resources Sharing Repository" (https://github.com/qgis/QGIS-Resources) contains the QGIS 2 online R scripts.
+The collection has the id ``qgis_rscripts``, and the name is *QGIS R script collection*.
+It can be used for testing and as a "template" for creating new R script collections.

 Conversation Ale-Akbar from 15/07/2016